Coul Links is a once-in-a-lifetime opportunity to transform the economy of the Northern Highlands …using private, not government money

 The Transformational Opportunity:

-If a golf course at Coul Links gains planning permission, there are many people and organisations ready to invest in new facilities in the Dornoch Firth area, as there is currently a shortage of suitable accommodation and other amenities for an expected influx of golf visitors.
+If a golf course at Coul Links gains planning permission, there are many people and organisations ready to invest in new facilities in the Dornoch Firth area, as there is currently a shortage of suitable accommodation and other amenities for the expected influx of golf visitors.
 NB: golf visitors on average spend more per night’s stay than any other kind of visitor, according to VisitScotland.

 in private investment in the area